novafacing/ctf-docker/README.md

 Where paths is a space-separated list of directories to mount to the container.
 They will be mounted to /home/$USER/mount[0...].

+Like the output says....copy paste the link to your browser :)

 # Configurables

 A couple built in configurables: